Driver's Mate With No LPG Training Caused Gas Leakage - Interim NPA Report

 The driver's mate took to his heels after he failed to stop the gas from leaking at the gas station at Madina Atomic Junction in Accra.

-It was a failure that allowed the gas to spread in search of an unconfirmed ignition source leading to a tragic explosion that has left seven dead in Ghana's eighth gas explosion in the past three years.
+It was this failure that allowed the gas to spread in search of an unconfirmed ignition source, leading to a tragic explosion that has left seven dead in Ghana's eighth gas explosion in the past three years.

-The 8-page preliminary report was read out by veteran journalist Kweku Baako on Newsfile on Joy News channel on Multi TV.
+The eight-page preliminary report was read out by veteran journalist Kweku Baako on Newsfile on Joy News channel on Multi TV.

 He further explained that a driver with the LPG Truck Drivers and Installers Association parked the gas tanker at the Atomic Junction premises of the gas station.

-After encountering challenges with the discharge, the mate whose name is undisclosed, "immediately took to his wheels".
+After encountering challenges with the discharge, the mate, whose name is undisclosed, "immediately took to his heels".

 Hassan Tampuli said the gas-charging truck was not among the recognised Oil Marketing Companies.